 Northern Snakehead - Frequently Asked Questions

-Snakehead Fish Caught in the Potomac and Rappahannock Rivers and their Tributaries:
+Snakehead Fish Caught in the Potomac and Rappahannock Rivers and their Tributaries and some Reservoirs:

-Northern snakeheads are found in the Potomac River from Great Falls downstream to Chesapeake Bay.
-Although verified in the nontidal section of the Potomac and its tributaries above Washington, D.C., most snakeheads are still found in the tidal waters from D. C. downstream to Colonial Beach (and in tributaries of D.C., Maryland and Virginia within this reach).
+Northern snakeheads were discovered in Virginia in 2004 and may be found in the Potomac River from Great Falls downstream to Chesapeake Bay.
+Although verified in nontidal sections of the Potomac and its tributaries above Washington, D.C., most snakeheads are still found primarily in tidal waters from D. C. downstream to Colonial Beach (and in tributaries of D.C., Maryland and Virginia within this reach).
 They are very abundant in all of Virginia's tidal tributaries to the Potomac River within this reach (e.g., Little Hunting Creek, Dogue Creek, Pohick Creek, Occoquan River, Neabsco Creek, Quantico Creek, and Aquia Creek).
+Data collected during 2014 suggest relative abundance has stabilized and even declined slightly in many waters where populations have been established longest.

-They were also documented in 2012 in the Rappahannock River system.
-Snakeheads apparently colonized several creeks in the lower portion of the tidal Rappahannock (below Port Royal) via natural dispersal from the Bay (they appear to be using freshets to ride less dense fresh water over saltwater during storms as a dispersal mechanism) but were also illegally introduced to Ruffin's Mill Pond south of Fredericksburg.
+Snakeheads were documented in 2012 in the Rappahannock River system - they apparently colonized several creeks in the lower portion of the tidal Rappahannock (below Port Royal) via natural dispersal from the Bay (they appear to be using freshets to ride less dense fresh water over saltwater during storms as a dispersal mechanism) but were also illegally introduced to Ruffin's Mill Pond south of Fredericksburg.
 The resulting colonization was likely the source of fish captured in Massaponax Creek and upper portions of the tidal Rappahannock.
 Anglers should expect to encounter snakeheads almost anywhere in the Rappahannock below Fredericksburg but at lower densities than currently seen on the Potomac.

 What should someone do if they think they've found a snakehead fish?